Target Environment

 Citrix Storefront

-- With Storefront you need to enter a valid Storefront address, you will then be able to click on the icon ... to make a connection to the Citrix infrastructure and select the Desktop or Published Application you want to use in your test.
+- With Storefront, you need to enter a valid Storefront address.
+You will then be able to click on the icon to connect to the Citrix infrastructure and select the Desktop or Published Application you want to use in your test.

 - You can override display settings.